Reporting and resolution framework

 Accessing the “Make a Report” button allows anyone in artistic swimming to provide confidential (and anonymous if desired) information to a third party, independent Triage Officer who will follow up with the report-writer within 7 (seven) business days (for conduct related issues).
 Reports identified by the writer as general feedback are sent to the relevant organization.

-Reports can be filed 24/7 online or by telephone at 1 877-574-2331.
+Reports can be filed 24/7 online.

 - Anonymity of the author of a report if desired